ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 * `:assets:` holds the ETL job's static assets (HiveQL script plus Hive deserializer).
 You can leave this as-is (pointing to Snowplow   Analytics' [own public bucket containing these assets](Hosted-assets)) or replace this with your own private bucket containing the assets
 * `:log:` is the bucket in which Amazon EMR will record processing information for this job run, including logging any errors
-* `:raw:` is where you specify the buckets through which your raw Snowplow events will flow.
+* `:raw:` is where you specify the paths through which your raw Snowplow events will flow.
 For `:processing:`, **always include a sub-folder on this variable (see below for why)**. `:archive:` is where your raw Snowplow events will be moved after they have been successfully processed by Elastic MapReduce
-* `:enriched:` is where you specify the buckets through which your enriched Snowplow events will flow.
+* `:enriched:` is where you specify the paths through which your enriched Snowplow events will flow.
-* `:shredded:` is where you specify the buckets through which your shredded types will flow
+* `:shredded:` is where you specify the paths through which your shredded types will flow

 For `:good:`, **always include a sub-folder on this variable (see below for why)**.
 If you are loading data into Redshift, the `:good:` specified here **must** be located in a region where Amazon has launched Redshift, because Redshift can only bulk load data from S3 that is located in the same region as the Redshift instance, and Redshift has not, to-date, been launched across all Amazon regions